18F/foia-recommendations/Platforms.md

+# Platforms

+_Non-authoritative FOIA research, curated by 18F, a digital delivery team in the US federal government._

 A number of public platforms have been built to process Freedom of Information requests.

 This list does not include proprietary or internal solutions that requestors do not see, such as [FOIAXpress](http://www.foiaxpress.com/).